 College Bound targets underserved 8th-12th grade public school students who have the drive and desire to attend college.
-Students meet weekly, one-on-one, with mentors who assist them in math, SAT prep, and college admissions, with the goal of improving the District's historically low test scores and college-attendance rate.
-Mentors explore scholarship opportunities and help students navigate the application process.
-College Bound sponsors career and college fairs and takes students on college tours.
-It also offers over $125,000 annually in scholarships and a Virtual Mentoring Program (VMP) to help students navigate college life.
-For the last four years, it has graduated 100% of its seniors from high school and maintained a 100% college acceptance rate.
-Over the last two years, its VMP helped 88% of first year students return to college for their second year (second and third year return rates are a phenomenal 100%).
-With six community-based locations throughout the city, and international study tours offering educational enrichment, College Bound is making college completion a reality for DCís young people.
-And what a difference that makes.
+Students meet weekly with mentors to work on math, SAT prep, and the college admissions process.
+CB also sponsors career and college fairs, takes students on college tours, and offers over $125,000 annually in scholarships.
+Its Virtual Mentoring Program (VMP) helps students navigate college life once they're there.
+For the last eight years, 100% of seniors have graduated high school and been accepted into college.
+Over the last two years, VMP helped 88% of them return to college for their second year (a key indicator of success).
+With seven locations throughout the city, and 150 additional enrichment opportunities for students during the academic year, College Bound is making college completion a reality for DCís young people.
+What a difference that makes.

 Headquarters: DC-Ward 6